ruipfcosta/Bump/README.md

 ## How does it work?

 That's the easiest part!
 Simply create a file named `Bumpfile` with the configurations for the version updates of your apps.
-Then run the `bump` command on the same directory.
+Then run `bump` on the same directory.

 ### Bumpfile

-The Bumpfile allows Bump determining what versions need updating and how.
+The Bumpfile tells Bump what versions need updating and how they should be updated.
 The format for entries on the Bumpfile is simple:

 ```
 [Type] [Version update format] [Target] [Optional xcodeproj path]